Samialsayadi/Arabic-Text-Classification-based-Deep-Learning-Algorithms/README.md

 Aljazeera news 5 classes dataset (Alj-News5).
 Alj-News5 is another different dataset that contains 1500 documents for news articles.
 Each document is labeled with one of the following five classes {‘Art’, ‘Economic’, ‘Politics’, ‘Science’, and ‘Sport’}.
 Alj-News5 was used by other researchers .
 A comparison of classification results of the current approach against other research works on Alj-News5 will be pre- sented in the experiments.

 # Step 1: Text Classification based on Machine Learning

+Text classification is a smart classification of text into categories.
+And, using machine learning to automate these tasks, just makes the whole process super-fast and efficient.
+Artificial Intelligence and Machine learning are arguably the most beneficial technologies to have gained momentum in recent times. in this study, we used 8 algorithms with competitive results.

-# Naive Bayes Classifier
+# 1. Naive Bayes Classifier
-# Rocchio classification
+# 2. Rocchio classification
 The first version of Rocchio algorithm is introduced by rocchio in 1971 to use relevance feedback in querying full-text databases.
 Rocchio's algorithm builds a prototype vector for each class which is an average vector over all training document vectors that belongs to a certain class.
 Then, it will assign each test document to a class with maximum similarity that between test document and each of the prototype vectors.
 When in nearest centroid classifier, we used for text as input data for classification with tf-idf vectors, this classifier is known as the Rocchio classifier.